Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Quality of Life:
 - Physicians now do medical research by default.
 You no longer lose progress if you start another project and you don't have to worry about them not doing anything.
 - Naturalists now have a default project called Specimen Collection.
 You will receive Specimens whenever the Naturalist is not working on another project.
+- Architects now have the public construction project as a default project.
+You will now gain free construction, whenever no other project is active.

 Fixes:
 - The Mountaineer Experience Tooltip now works properly again.